precice/precice.github.io/pages/community/precice-workshop-2024.md

 | workshop + course | 450 Euro    | 750  Euro     |
 | workshop      | 300 Euro  | 500 Euro       |

 If you are a student or a researcher who has difficulties in finding funding, you might be eligible for our travel awards.
-More details will come soon.
+Contact us and explain us your situation, we will try to help!

 If you are a holder of a [preCICE suport license](https://precice.org/community-support-precice.html#2-support-license), three members of your organisation are exempt of the registration fee and can register to the workshop by simply writing to [preCICE2024@simtech.uni-stuttgart.de](mailto:preCICE2024@simtech.uni-stuttgart.de) before the registration deadline.